LouisLeNezet/Pedixplorer/helpfiles/app_filter_max_kinship.md

 $$\text{minDist} = \log_2\left(\frac{1}{\max(\text{kinship})}\right)$$

-Therefore, the minimum distance is `0` when the maximum kinship is `1` and is infinite when the maximum kinship is `0`.
+Therefore, the minimum distance is `1` when the maximum kinship is `0.5` (i.e. same individual) and is infinite when the maximum kinship is `0` (i.e. not related).

-For siblings, the kinship value is `0.5` and the minimum distance is `1`.
+For siblings, the kinship value is `0.25` and the minimum distance is `2`.
 Each time the kinship degree is divided by `2`, the minimum distance is increased by `1`.